 Corrective shoes may help relieve pain and improve walking.
 This includes changes to the shoes, such as an arch insert and a support insole.

 Surgery to flatten the foot is sometimes needed in severe cases.
 Any nerve problems that exist must be treated by specialists.

 The outlook depends on the condition causing high arches.
 In mild cases, wearing proper shoes and arch supports may provide relief.

 When to Contact a Medical Professional

-Call your health care provider if you suspect you are having foot pain related to high arches.
+Call your provider if you think you have foot pain related to high arches.

 People with highly arched feet should be checked for nerve and bone conditions.
 Finding these other conditions may help prevent or reduce arch problems.